 When I was a teenager all I dreamed about was surfing.
 Looking back that was good because you have to be passionate about something in life.
-And in college that passion transformed to a love of marine biology and all things ocean.
+And in college that passion transformed into a love of marine biology and all things ocean.
 And then one day, after a few years in college, one of my Professors at Cal Poly (Dave Montgomery) noticed I was doing well in his class, called me into his office, and asked me what I planned to do with my life.
 “A marine biologist huh?
-Well then you need to get a PhD.”
-“Sure” I responded — like Meri in the Lord of the Rings after agreeing to go into Mordor to return the ring — “but how do I do that?”
+Well, then you need to get a Ph.D.”
+“Sure” I responded — like Pippin in the Lord of the Rings after unknowingly agreeing to go into Mordor to return the ring — “where are we going?”
 Thus was born my dream in life.
-Not so much the PhD part but the marine biologist part.
+Not so much the Ph.D. part but the marine biologist part.
 If I had known then how much work was involved, I’m not sure I would have done it.
-But as I was eventually to learn, achieving ones dreams isn’t easy — nor should it be — and you never know what you are capable of until you are truly challenged.
+But as I was eventually to learn, achieving one’s dreams isn’t easy — nor should it be — and you never know what you are capable of until you are truly challenged.

 So, a couple of years later I finished my Bachelor’s degree (with honors!), applied to graduate school, and promptly get rejected.
 Ouch!
 Later I realized, of course, there are lots of bumps in the road to achieving your dreams but at that moment I felt I had failed.
 I wasn’t going to be a marine biologist.
 Dream over.
 Looking back, I reflected: I constantly meet people — doctors, lawyers, actors — that when I tell them what I do for a living they invariably say: “Oh, yeah.
 I wanted to be a marine biologist” and ask me how I did it.
 It’s simple: I never gave up.
 And of course that is the key but more importantly: you must fail before you succeed otherwise success has no meaning.
 Dreams are defined by the anti-dream.
 But I also feel fortunate that I was able to pursue my passion because I had the support of my parents and my wife, I had terrific mentors, and I was lucky.
 All that aside it was simply hard work, very hard work, perseverance, determination, passion and never letting go of the dream.

-Then the fateful interview came: loved the big island, Hilo, the campus, the students, the faculty, clicked with everyone.
+Then the fateful interview came: I loved the big island, Hilo, the campus, the students, the faculty, I clicked with everyone.
 Interview over and one of the faculty, Leon Hallacher, is taking me to the airport.
-Very, very tired.
-As we say goodbye he turns to me and says “You are our top choice and I hope you want to come here” And there it was: my “Rudy” moment.
-After he left I had to sit down: my face was flush, my heart beating fast, my body was tingling and I felt a wave of pure euphoria wash over me that I had never felt before, and never since.
-The cheering masses were all my mentors, my friends, my fellow grad students, my family, my wife.
+I was very, very tired.
+As we say goodbye he turns to me and says “You are our top choice and I hope you want to come here.”
+And just like that, there it was: my “Rudy” moment.
+After he left I had to sit down: my face was flush, my heart racing, my body was tingling, and I felt a wave of pure euphoria wash over me that I had never felt before, and never since.
+The cheering masses were all in my head: my mentors, my friends, my fellow grad students, my family, my wife.
 And I was being carried along on a wave of pure joy.
-All I remember was calling my wife with the news and sitting on the plane for the next 6 hours with a huge smile on my face and my body floating cloud-like in my seat.
+All I remember was calling my wife with the news then sitting on the plane for the next 6 hours with a huge smile on my face with my body floating cloud-like in my seat.
 So this was it.
-This was that time in your life when everything you have worked for climaxes in one culminating moment.
+This was that time in my life when everything I had worked for climaxed in one culminating moment.
 I was going to be a marine biologist and live and work in Hawaii!!!
-Actually get paid to dive on coral reefs!
-I had achieved my dream and my parents were right: if it had been easy it would not have been worthwhile.
+I was actually getting paid to dive on coral reefs!
+I had achieved my dream and my parents were right: if it had not been easy it would not have been worthwhile.